mvolkmann/MyUnixEnv/notes/VueNotes.md

 };
 ```

-### Triggering Mutations
+### Committing Mutations

-To trigger mutations from a component, call
+To commit mutations from a component, call
 `this.$store.commit(mutationName, arg)`.
 For example, `this.$store.commit('appendColor', 'red');`
 Only a single argument can follow the mutation name.